mlibrary/ansible-predeploy/README.md

 # Overview

-This project automates the pre-deployment setup for ruby applications run with puma.
+This project automates the pre-deployment setup for *named instances* consisting of ruby applications run with puma.

 It assumes a functional application, web, and database tier is already in place.